xcart/xc5-manual/en/look_and_feel/changing_your_stores_logo_and_favicon.md

 4. Click **Submit** to save the changes.
     ![xc5_logo_favicon_replace_logo.png]({{site.baseurl}}/attachments/ref_2VXSZhKE/xc5_logo_favicon_replace_logo.png)

-The selected custom image(s) will be uploaded and displayed on the Logo & Favicon page instead of the old ones.
+The selected custom image(s) will be uploaded and displayed on the Logo & Favicon page instead of the old one(s).
     ![xc5_logo_replaced.png]({{site.baseurl}}/attachments/ref_2VXSZhKE/xc5_logo_replaced.png)

 Now your store visitors should be able to see the new image(s):